notification-system/docs/frontend-initial-spec.md

   * Each screen has an associated automation test helper that aids with all navigation/actions related to that screen
   * Very easy to read and maintain
   * [Sample Test](samples/automation_notification_settings.dart)

+### Additional CI/CD Details
+* Workflows to validate backend and frontend builds with code analysis
+* Workflow to generate the release web version of the main frontend application and the test tool application
+* Workflow to generate release Android builds
+* Workflow for one-click deployment of a Git branch of the full system onto a Linux machine using Production configuration
+  * Currently uses Docker Compose
+  * Option to clear all volumes/data or retain previous data after deployment
+  * Note: An initial provisioning workflow must be executed once on the target Linux machine before deployment

 ## Simple Frontend Setup
 * The Web version of the app automatically knows about all the endpoints within the system, no setup required.